Axial flux motor: Automotive

 Mercedes-Benz subsidiary YASA (Yokeless and Segmented Armature) makes AFMs that have powered various concept (Jaguar C-X75), prototype, and racing vehicles.
-It was also used in the Koenigsegg Regera, the Ferrari SF90 Stradale and S96GTB, Lamborghini Revuelto hybrid and the Lola-Drayson.
+It was also used in the Koenigsegg Regera, the Ferrari SF90 Stradale and 296GTB, Lamborghini Revuelto, McLaren Artura and the Lola-Drayson.
 The company is investigating the potential for placing motors inside wheels, given that AFM's low mass does not excessively increase a vehicle's unsprung mass.

 In July 2025, YASA announced a prototype 550 kW (738 hp) 13.1 kg (29 lb) motor, equating to power density of 42 kW/kg, which the company claimed to be the highest ever achieved.
 By contrast, the state of the art EV motor from Lucid Motors offers a 500 kW, 31.4-kg motor, or 16 kW/kg.

 BMW Vision Neue Klasse prototypes were already seen with wheel hub motors without brake calipers, but the Munich-based startup DeepDrive works on dual-rotor radial flux motors.

+In June 2026, Mercedes-Benz started large-scale production of AFMs in their Berlin-Marienfelde factory.
+The first application of these motors will be in the High Performance Mercedes‑AMG GT 4-Touring Coupe.